paulhay88/ITPR6.510-Enterprise-Software-Development-Assignment-2-/src/main/documentation.md

 Assumptions we made
 ---
-database layout
-structs
-id's
-keys
-routing type
-input types
-output layout
+database layout (pivot tables) structs (how structs would be used to decode json format) id's keys routing type (methods) input types (room name vs room ID) output layout (such as what would be included when getting meetings) creation flow (such as how rooms would be created)

 - Our Parts
 ## Team work
 Most of the inital work was done in unison and we worked as a team to talk through and code the base of our database; the connections and the structure of what we would later use as our features.
 This is where we decided to use a Negroni mux handler that was also the wrapper for our router.
 This also involved the basic set up of our router.go file.
-Along with the http pacakages we worked on the cookies and how to handle the autherised user.
+Along with the http packages we worked on the cookies and how to handle the autherised user.
 Database model was well worked out initially and a design of most files was sketched early with a few files coming later to handle request more specifically.
-The Structs for the database came alongside the database design and was enitially well thought out and later expanded as more requirements were realised.
+The Structs for the database came alongside the database design and was initially well thought out and later expanded as more requirements were realised.

-*Kass input
+Working in unison made problem solving a more creative task as we could collaboratively share ideas which would bring us further.
+Often times one of us would have an idea that would help the other even if the task was originally dedicated to one person.

 ## Pauls
 AgendaSearch/RegEx
+Structs
 Documentation/

 ## Kass
-*Kass input
+meetings
+findMeetings
+userSettings

+## Together
+database including layout, pivot tables, naming conventions authentication (Paul started with login, Kassian added negroni middleware) router (ad hoc)